You are here: Urology Textbook > Kidneys > Renal trauma

 Surgical technique:

 Transperitoneal exposure using a midline laparotomy, cell saver and packed red blood cells for transfusion should be ready.
 Early vascular control (near the aorta) before opening of renal fascia improves renal salvage rate.
 Renal reconstruction can be done with temporary ischemia.
 Kidney defects may be sutured (renorrhaphy) and covered with omentum majus, absorbable mesh or retroperitoneal fat.
-Hemostatic agents are helpful in controlling the bleeding tissue.
-If necessary, urinary drainage is done via nephrostomy.
+Hemostatic agents help control bleeding tissue.
+If necessary, insert a nephrostomy for urinary drainage.

 Medullary sponge kidney | Index | Kidneys |